lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 - If address B has [SETDATA](#setdata) permission, and have the following value for AllowedERC725YDataKeys:

 ```
-> 0x 000a eafec4d89fa9619884b6 0020 beefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeef
+> 0x 000a 49b3e05bd43c5ac82f10 0020 beefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeef
-> 0x000aeafec4d89fa9619884b60020beefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeef
+> 0x000a49b3e05bd43c5ac82f100020beefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeefbeef
 ```

-> 000a (10 in decimals) is the length of the `eafec4d89fa9619884b6` prefix
+> 000a (10 in decimals) is the length of the `49b3e05bd43c5ac82f10` prefix

 Resolve to:

-Address B is only allowed to set the value for the data `0xbeefbeef..beef` data key and any data key that starts with `0xeafec4d89fa9619884b6`.
+Address B is only allowed to set the value for the data `0xbeefbeef..beef` data key and any data key that starts with `0x49b3e05bd43c5ac82f10`.

-By setting the value to `0x7a656c43e4182913e58d` in the list of allowed ERC725Y data keys, one address can set any data key **starting with the first word `ConferencesGifts:...`**.
-This means that this address can set any sub-mapping data keys of `ConferencesGifts` (not only the sub-mapping `T-Shirts` from the example above).
+By setting the value to `0x49b3e05bd43c5ac82f10` in the list of allowed ERC725Y data keys, one address can set any data key **starting with the first word `MyCoolGroupName:...`**.
+This means that this address can set any sub-mapping data keys of `MyCoolGroupName` (not only the sub-mapping `MySuperItem` from the example above).

 <br>